Emergent naming conventions in a foraging robot swarm: Experimental setup

-We define: \begin{itemize} \item \textbf{polarisation} the condition in which committed robots know only words associated with the resource they are committed to, that is, when $\mathcal{P}_{S} = \emptyset$; \item \textbf{vocabulary matching} the condition in which only words associated with the selected resource are retained within the swarm vocabulary, that is $W_X = \emptyset$ and $W_O\neq\emptyset$ \item \textbf{vocabulary completeness} the condition in which at least one word associated with each resource are retained within the swarm vocabulary, that is $W_X = \neq\emptyset$ and $W_O\neq\emptyset$ \end{itemize}
+We define: \begin{itemize} \item \textbf{polarisation}, the condition in which committed robots know only words associated with the source they are committed to, that is, when $\mathcal{P}_{S} = \emptyset$; \item \textbf{vocabulary matching}, the condition in which only words associated with the selected source are retained within the swarm vocabulary, that is $W_X = \emptyset$ and $W_O\neq\emptyset$; \item \textbf{vocabulary completeness}, the condition in which exactly one word associated with each source is retained within the swarm vocabulary, that is $|W_O| = 1$ and $|W_X| = 1$. \end{itemize}

-Given a sufficiently connected swarm, the MNG dynamics ensure that the swarm will eventually converge to a final single-word vocabulary, albeit after a very long time \citep{baronchelli2006sharp,Baronchelli:2012dq,Trianni:2016fp}.
-According to the previous definitions, the latter can be matching or not the selected resource.
+Given a sufficiently connected swarm, the MNG dynamics ensure that the swarm will eventually converge to a final single-word vocabulary, albeit after a very long time \citep{baronchelli2006sharp,Baronchelli:2012dq,trianni2016emergence}.
+According to the previous definitions, the final vocabulary can be matching or not the selected source.